bastosmichael/wp-chef/README.md

 Five: Configure Vagrantfile for Production.

 ```
+    # You may need to change to a dummy box the first time you run it
+    config.vm.box = "dummy"
+    config.vm.box_url = "https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box"

     # Add your configurations for AWS Deployment
     aws.access_key_id = "YOUR KEY"
     aws.secret_access_key = "YOUR SECRET KEY"